claremacrae/obsidian-tasks/resources/sample_vaults/Tasks-Demo/Experimental - Unreleased - Features/Experimental - Run Tasks commands in Javascript.md

 dv.paragraph(`number of matches: ${groups.totalTasksCount()}`)

+// Note: this gives a text-only, non-interactive representation of the found tasks.
-let output = '';
+// There is no way to complete them or edit them via this output. let output = '';
 for (const taskGroup of groups.groups) {
     for (const task of taskGroup.tasks) {